Toni Stone: Early life

-The family's Catholic priest, whom Toni's parents consulted for help, recognized Stone's strength as a pitcher and encouraged her to try out for the Claver Catholic Church boys' baseball team in the Catholic Midget League, which is similar to today's Little League.
+The family's Catholic priest recognized her strength as a pitcher and encouraged her to try out for the Claver Catholic Church boys' baseball team in the Catholic Midget League (which is similar to today's Little League}.
 Because it was a church activity, her parents consented to her participation.
 Unfortunately, the coach was uninterested in cultivating her skill, so Stone taught herself by reading rule books.
 In hopes of learning to be a better player, Stone joined the girls' softball team, HighLex, but was dissatisfied with play in that sport.
 Still searching for instruction, Stone would show up and watch the baseball school run by the St. Paul Saints' manager, Gabby Street.
-"I just couldn’t get rid of her until I gave her a chance,’’ Street told Ebony Magazine in an interview, ‘‘Every time I chased her away, she would go around the corner and come back to plague me again.’’
+"I just couldn't get rid of her until I gave her a chance," Street told Ebony Magazine in an interview.
+"Every time I chased her away, she would go around the corner and come back to plague me again."

 By age 16, Stone was playing weekend games with the barnstorming Twin City Colored Giants.
-She got paid about $2-$3 a game, so her parents let her play.
+She was paid $2–3 a game, so her parents let her play.
 She eventually dropped out of high school with the hope of making a living playing baseball.
 In 1943 she moved to San Francisco where her sister lived.

-Making a living on odd jobs while living in the Fillmore District, she took on the name "Toni Stone," which she felt was a better fit for her identity than "Marcenia."
+Making a living on odd jobs while living in the Fillmore District, she took on the name "Toni Stone", which she felt was a better fit for her identity than "Marcenia".
 At Jack's Tavern, the first Black-owned nightclub in the neighborhood, she met Captain Aurelious Pescia Alberga, a native of Oakland and a WWI veteran.
 They married in 1950.
 While he continued to live in the San Francisco Bay Area as Stone pursued her career on baseball teams around the country, they remained married until he died at the age of 103 in the 1980s.